mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 - A process sends a PRECOMMIT for a value *v* without having received at least two thirds PREVOTE messages for *v*

-From now on, the expression "leading to a fork" will be used to define any combination of these misbehaviors carried out by a process that caused a fork.
-For example, saying  "a process *p* leads to a fork" means that *p* caused a fork by having made one or more of these faulty behaviours in a specific height.

-All processes that do not make any of the above-mentioned misbehaviours are considered correct in the later sections.
+Processes are considered correct if they do not make any of the above-mentioned misbehaviors.

 ## Design of an accountability algorithm

 We aim to develop an accountability algorithm that, by analyzing the messages received by validators during an execution of a consensus instance, is able to determine which processes respected the protocol and which ones did not and led to a fork.
-In order to prove the misbehavior of the processes that did not respect the protocol, we also want to show the proof of their faultiness with respect to the Tendermint consensus protocol.
+In order to prove the misbehavior of the processes that did not respect the protocol, we also want to show the proof of their misbehavior with respect to the Tendermint consensus protocol.

 ### Interface

-The algorithm exposes the following interface:
+The algorithm exposes the following interface (in the event of a fork):

 - **detect(P)**: process P is faulty according to the accountability algorithm